ethanstreetsystems/contradictory-intelligence/docs/phase1_architecture.md

 ---

-## 3. Canonical Data Model
+## 3. Standard Data Format
 Define the standard object every item becomes.

+All sources will be converted into one standard format so they can be stored and displayed consistently.

-Example fields:
+Draft fields:

 - id
+- source_name
 - title
+- author
-- source
+- published_date
 - url
-- published_date
 - raw_text
-- summary (optional later)
+- summary (optional)
-- tags (optional later)
+- tags (optional)

+This format may change after reviewing the actual data from the selected sources.

 ---